Connecticut Parole Violation Lawyer

 If you are arrested for a domestic violence crime such as Disorderly Conduct or Assault in the Third Degree, you will usually be ordered out of the alleged victim’s home (which is often your home too) until the Connecticut domestic violence court conducts a restraining order hearing at your domestic violence arraignment.
 There are 3 types of criminal protective/restraining orders, which differ in severity – (1) a partial protective order prevents you from harassing, threating, or assaulting a protected person, (2) a full residential stay-away protective order allows contact between the accused person and the alleged victim but prevents you from entering the alleged victim’s residence, and a full no contact protective order prohibits any and all contact between you and the protected person.

 After your first court date for, the protective order effectively replaces the initial conditions of release issued by the police department, although it will often contain similar provisions.
 However, disobeying a criminal protective order is also a separate felony charge under CGS 53a-223, which can come with serious consequences, including fines and jail time.
 Therefore, it is absolutely essential that you understand what your protective order permits and what it prohibits.
-If you have been charged with Violation of a Protective Order or Order, contact a top Connecticut parole defense attorney today.
+If you have been charged with Violation of a Protective Order or restraining Order, contact a top parole defense attorney in Connecticut today.

 How Long Do Conditions of Release Remain in Effect?